-Through faith in action, Austin Habitat for Humanity brings people together to build HOMES, COMMUNITIES and HOPE.
+Through faith in action, Austin Habitat for Humanity brings people together to build strong, stable and self-reliant communities.

 Since 2000, income levels have only risen 25% while housing costs have risen 68%.
 This leaves many local families in impossible situations.
 Currently, 53% of low-income Austinites are spending almost half of their income on housing.
 This leaves little leeway for medical care, groceries, school supplies, insurance, etc. The strain of this stress has negative impacts on physical and psychological health, education, and upward mobility.